-Talk Town’s central purpose is to create a platform for a democratic debate about equality, gender and feminism.
+Talk Town’s main purpose is to create a platform for democratic debate about equality, gender and feminism.

-Talk Town is by nature a platform for network and dialogue.
-The festival is crowd-sourced, with individual actors and groups gathering under a spacious Talk Town umbrella.
+Talk Town is a platform for network and dialogue.
+The festival is crowd-sourced, with individual actors as well as groups gathering under a spacious Talk Town umbrella.
 In other words, Talk Town provides a flexible framework for interest organisations and individuals to contribute to the conversation with their particular passion.
 The festival provides scope for conversations that converge and diverge, for opinions that align and clash, but which all point in the same direction; equality.

 Talk Town is free and open to the public.